YotamAviv/oneofus/test_plan.md

   - un-revoke.
 You should see both A and B again.

 - Trust a stranger, use Amotz
-  - Scan QR from the https://nerdster.web.app
+  - Scan QR from the https://nerdster.web.app (or use local Nerdster on emulator copy)
     - (Trusting from both the main screen or the trusts screen should be tested, maybe test a different one each time.)
     - Exit app and restart.
     - Trust Amotz again.
 App should should show existing trust